 Keep Scrolling for the Freebie link

-This weeks Free SVG/DXF files is the Split pumpkin Design as shown at the beginning of this post.
+This weeks Free SVG/DXF files are the Split pumpkin Design as shown at the beginning of this post.
 I design all my files in Adobe Illustrator where I then convert too SVG and DXF files.
-In my tutorials I like to show you how you can create similar Designs within the Cricut Design Space software.
+In my tutorials, I like to show you how you can create similar Designs within the Cricut Design Space software.
 Files are for personal use only.